 There is no doubt that the track is a fun place for adults, but did you know there are all kinds of things at the races for kids to enjoy, too?
-Discover these top 10 things to do for kids at Saratoga Racetrack, and they might just grow to love the track even more than you do!
+Discover these top 10 things to do with kids at Saratoga Race Course, and they might just grow to love the track even more than you do!

 Get so close you can practically touch the horses before each race!
 Take your kids to see the horses as they strut through the paddock and down the fenced horse path prior to each race.
 Pick out your favorites and see these equine competitors walk single file down to the races, accompanied by their jockeys.
 This is a memory that will likely stick with them forever.

-Inside the tents, you'll find merchants selling their wares.
+You'll find merchants selling their wares in tents at the track.
 Everywhere, there are horse paintings, racing memorabilia, hats, sundresses, and other track-themed merchandise.
 But even more, there are plenty of things for kids to do.
 Some tents have jockey garb for kids to dress up in, or let little ones "feed a horse" or even "ride" one (pretend horses, of course).
 You never know what you'll find, so just explore!

-The racetrack has a great playground for kids.
-When they eventually tire of the excitements and horses, they'll still love to climb, slide, hide, and have fun as kids do!
-The playground is located inside the main gates and to the left.
+The racetrack has a great playground for kids called the Berkshire Bank Family Zone.
+When they eventually tire of the excitement and horses, they'll still love to climb, slide, hide, and have fun as kids do!
+The smoke- and alcohol-free Berkshire Bank Family Zone is located near Gate A and to the left.

-Let them choose an ice cream treat -- or better yet, Italian ice -- to keep cool while at the track.
-There's also the annual Stewart's Ice Cream Eating Contest, which is so fun for kids!
+Let your kids choose an ice cream treat -- or better yet, Italian ice -- to keep cool while at the track.
+There's also typically an annual Stewart's Ice Cream Eating Contest, which is so fun for kids!
 Popcorn, cotton candy, soda -- the track is full of treats you can say "yes" to just for today.
 Let them customize a hot dog at the hot dog stand.
-These may seem like simple things, but to a kid, these are memories in the making!
+These may seem like simple things, but to a kid, these are memories in the making.

-Take your kids to visit the Big Red Spring at the track!
-One of the biggest draws of Saratoga is its natural spring water, and the Big Red Spring at Saratoga Racetrack has it bubbling abundantly for track goers to sample.
+Take your kids to visit the Big Red Spring at the track.
+One of the biggest draws of Saratoga is its natural spring water, and the Big Red Spring at Saratoga Race Course has it bubbling abundantly for track goers to sample.
 While most children are usually surprised and rather disgusted by the taste, it is an experience they won't forget, and a reaction you'll want to cherish (and record!) to laugh about in years to come.